 Why it’s crucial Asset Register information is accurate and current

-Asset Registers with inaccurate, outdated and omitted equipment information can impede preventative maintenance scheduling, increase the incidence of costly repairs, breakdowns and replacements, making sourcing parts and specialist contractors more difficult, and make budget setting, EOFY tax reporting and owner corporation and strata manager reporting and meetings more challenging and stressful.
+Asset Registers with inaccurate, outdated and omitted equipment information can impede preventative maintenance scheduling, increase the incidence of costly repairs, breakdowns and replacements, make sourcing parts and specialist contractors more difficult, and make budget setting, EOFY tax reporting and owner corporation and strata manager reporting and meetings more challenging and stressful.

-“With information on the condition, performance and status of each fixed asset, an accurate and up to date Asset Register helps our Building Managers maintain an efficient, cost-effective building and gives everyone at strata meetings the right information to make decisions and projections for equipment replacement and budgeting,” explains Mees.
+“With information on the condition, performance and status of each fixed asset, an accurate and up-to-date Asset Register helps our Building Managers maintain an efficient, cost-effective building and gives everyone at strata meetings the right information to make decisions and projections for equipment replacement and budgeting,” explains Mees.

 “Our Building Managers maintain their building’s Asset Register electronically and store them on ‘the cloud’.
-This not only enhances security, but makes it quick and easy for approved parties such as owners corporation representatives, strata managers and financial advisers to access them.”
+This not only enhances security but makes it quick and easy for approved parties such as owners corporation representatives, strata managers and financial advisers to access them.”

 Why regular audits are vital